extremeshok/clamav-unofficial-sigs/README.md

         its associated files and databases from the system

 ## Change Log
+### Version 6.1.0 (Updated XX August 2019)
+ - eXtremeSHOK.com Maintenance
+ - Sanitize whitelist input string (Remove quotes and .UNOFFICIAL)
+ - --fail added to curl commands
+ - Silence output when run under cron
+ - Fix: Missing logic for LOWMEDIUMONLY | MEDIUMHIGHONLY | HIGHONLY databases
+ - Support for os.<osname>.conf and os.config_file
+ - Where possible replaced echo with xshok_pretty_echo_and_log
+ - Refactor xshok_pretty_echo_and_log and make all notices styles consistent
+ - add MAILTO=root to the cron file
+ - Add full proxy support for wget, curl, rsync, dig, host
+ - Better support for proxy config variables
+ - New config variable: git_branch (defaults to master for the update checks)
+ - allow -w <signature> for quicker whitelisting
+ - Added Full support for Hash-based Signature Databases
+ - User.conf is pre-configured with default options to allow for quicker setup
+ - Default sanesecurity and linuxmalwaredetect to enabled
+ - Increase default retries from 3 to 5
+ - Incremented the config to version 76

 ### Version 6.0.1 (Updated 30 July 2019)
  - eXtremeSHOK.com Maintenance
  - Fix logging @dominicraf